demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### remote-access-ssh
 ***
-Run command on remote system with ssh
+Run the specified command on the remote system with SSH.

 #### Base Command